sqlmapproject/sqlmap/Usage.md

 If you want to dump only a range of entries, then you can provide options `--start` and/or `--stop` to respectively start to dump from a certain entry and stop the dump at a certain entry.
 For instance, if you want to dump only the first entry, provide `--stop 1` in your command line.
 Vice versa if, for instance, you want to dump only the second and third entry, provide `--start 1` `--stop 3`.

 It is also possible to specify which single character or range of characters to dump with options `--first` and `--last`.
 For instance, if you want to dump columns' entries from the third to the fifth character, provide `--first 3` `--last 5`.
 This feature only applies to the blind SQL injection techniques because for error-based and UNION query SQL injection techniques the number of requests is exactly the same, regardless of the length of the column's entry output to dump.

+In case that you want to constraint the dump to specific column values (or ranges) you can use option `--where`.
+Provided logical operation will be automatically used inside the `WHERE` clause.
+For example, if you use `--where="id>3"` only table rows having value of column `id` greater than 3 will be retrieved (by appending `WHERE id>3` to used dumping queries).

 As you may have noticed by now, sqlmap is **flexible**: you can leave it to automatically dump the whole database table or you can be very precise in which characters to dump, from which columns and which range of entries.